MadGoatHaz/GOATd-Setup-Ally/README.md

 *   **System Tasks**:
     *   **Smart Firewall Management**: Auto-detect required ports for installed apps (Steam, KDE Connect, etc.) and review rules before applying.
     *   **Glass Box Transparency**: Every operation is previewed.
-Double-click any task to see the exact command or configuration details before execution.
+Click any task to see the exact command or configuration details before execution.
     *   **Granular Control**: Use "Select/Deselect All" or toggle individual tasks to decide exactly what runs on your system.
     ![Tasks Screenshot](docs/Img/Tasks%20Screenshot.png)